EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_mrcnn/README.md

 ## 3.2.
 Running Mask R-CNN node

-Set the model path in the ros_mrcnn.py code.
-To do so, change the `MODEL_DIR` and `MODEL_PATH` variables:
+1. Set the model path in the ros_mrcnn.py code.
+To do so, change the `LOG_DIR` and `MODEL_PATH` variables:

 ```
 rosed turtlebot2i_mrcnn ros_mrcnn.py
 ```

+2. In the terminal that the ros_mrcnn will run, it must be unloaded the ROS environment setup.
+It is necessary to prevent loading python2.7 in this terminal.
+To do so, it is necessary to edit the `~/.bashrc` file and comment the lines similar as this: `source /opt/ros/kinetic/setup.bash`.
+Save the file and execute `source ~/.bashrc` in this terminal.
+After that it is necessary to load the python 3.5 version of cv_bridge.
+In this case, it is necessary to load the cv_bridge installation as in the step 3 of  Section 3.1.
+In this case, it is necessary to execute `source /path/to/cv_bridge_workspace/install/setup.bash`.

-Run the following in a terminal:
+3. Run the following in a terminal:

 ```
 rosrun turtlebot2i_mrcnn ros_mrcnn.py
 ```

+**If any problem occurs in this step, check again the step 3 of Section 3.1**

 The detection output will be available in the `/turtlebot2i/mrcnn_out` topic.